Pevco Atlas

 Even the smallest pneumatic tube systems are composed of dozens of parts, each with their own functionality and data.
 Use cases can thus vary widely, but the Pevco Atlas UI did not offer the flexibility to cater to differing scenarios.

 I knew from training that there were improvements that could be made for each core feature.
 However; the site as a whole had a larger flaw that needed to be addressed first.
-Technicians each had their own way of working, partially based upon system size.
+Technicians each had their own way of working, partially based upon system size; larger system complexity grew exponentially, multiplying from tens or hundreds to hundreds of thousands of pieces.
 However, the layout did not change based upon not only what the user was looking to accomplish, or based upon their preferences.

 In the past, Pevco offered a UI that users could deeply customize.
 However, this made customer service difficult, as agents would need to familiarize themselves with a specific user’s setup before even beginning to work on the issue.
 Customization would need to strike a practical balance between the two competing needs.

-Determining the primary vs secondary panel.
-One of the panels would take up 2/3 of the screen while the other would take up the remaining 1/3; users could toggle which was which, giving the primary panel of their choice more room to work.
+1. Select the primary vs secondary panel, or hide a panel entirely.
+If both were displayed, one of the panels would take up 2/3 of the screen while the other would take up the remaining 1/3; users could toggle which was which, giving the primary panel of their choice with more room to work.

 THE CHALLENGE: